Lowest Mortgage Rate in Canada. Starting from 1.99%

 • Registered with the land registry office for the actual mortgage loan amount (the amount you borrow).

-• Allows the option to switch to another lender at renewal time without incurring legal fees (or may be covered by new lender).
+• Allows the option to switch to another lender at renewal time without incurring legal fees (may be covered, depending on lender).

 • Provides leverage to negotiate competitive renewal rates with your current lender (because it's easier to switch to another lender).